-Marvel Studios made the entire world shout “Wakanda Forever!” when Black Panther hit theaters in February 2018, kicking off a spectacular run that has made the film one of the highest-grossing movies of all time, with the best reviews of any movie in Marvel’s cinematic universe.
-Although the studio is playing coy until after the events of the Avengers: Infinity War sequel play out, Marvel has confirmed that Black Panther 2 is indeed in the works, and now the biggest question is when the film will hit theaters.
+Marvel Studios made the entire world shout “Wakanda Forever!” when Black Panther hit theaters in February 2018, kicking off a spectacular run that has made the film one of the highest-grossing movies of all time and the best-reviewed of any movie in Marvel’s cinematic universe.

-Bringing back director and co-writer Ryan Coogler along with star Chadwick Boseman in the role of T’Challa, Black Panther 2 (or whatever the film’s official title will end up being) will likely be set in a very different Marvel universe than the first film, thanks to the events of both the original movie and Infinity War.
-In the latest update, Coogler himself weighed in on the pressure of capturing Wakandan lightning in a bottle a second time.
+Bringing back director and co-writer Ryan Coogler, Black Panther: Wakanda Forever will likely be set in a very different Marvel universe than the first film, thanks to the events of both the original movie and Avengers: Endgame.

-Here’s everything we know about Black Panther 2 so far.
+Here’s everything we know about Black Panther: Wakanda Forever so far.

 - Cast: Chadwick Boseman, Lupita Nyong’o, Danai Gurira, Letitia Wright, Winston Duke, Daniel Kaluuya